 Each part of the virtuous cycle, if practised consistently, will help to self-perpetuate the cycle.
 Exceptional talent will attract others that are exceptional.
 SRZ finds that former colleagues of current employees are drawn to the winning SRZ team.
 Since SRZ has developed an outstanding reputation by consistently winning awards, excellent talent continues to be attracted to the firm.

 SRZ spends significant effort on training, mentoring and ongoing employee development as necessary.
 This is among IT management's top priorities and is a continuous challenge.

 When projects are delegated to staff, there is also a lot of authority and trust provided as well.
-However, these members are still expected to communicate issues to the project team, and to participate in centralized decision-making when appropriate.
+However, these members are still expected to communicate issues to the project team, and to participate in centralised decision-making when appropriate.
 Staff who know the details of a project are in the best position to present challenges to the team, and their insight and knowledge are very much respected.

 The focus on team work rather than a "star system" is another important part of SRZ culture.
 The leadership team celebrates the IT team's achievements with a lot of gusto and enthusiasm.
 In turn, this fosters more team work.
-People are rewarded and recognized for contributions to team work.
+People are rewarded and recognised for contributions to team work.
 Highly talented employees are encouraged, mentored and celebrated, but with less fanfare.

 Stable, Happy Workforce